 A lot of the sudden feeling of bringing home a new baby into a household that already includes a child or children would be true no matter how that baby was born.
 After all, there is nothing like bringing a newborn home – having a pregnant person in the family isn’t the same experience at all.

 What is different is that you’ll have explained where the baby is coming from – and, by extension, surrogacy – with your children before this point.
-Depending on the age and personality of your child or children, this might mean that they want to talk about the new baby – and how she came to be – with more strangers and acquaintances than you might have felt prepared for.
+Depending on the age and personality of your child or children, this might mean that they want to talk about the new baby – and how they came to be – with more strangers and acquaintances than you might have felt prepared for.
 If your family has been in close touch with your surrogate or gestational carrier, another possible difference is that your children may have formed a bond with your surrogate or gestational carrier and her family, and may either want to stay in touch, or mourn the end of that relationship after the birth of the new baby.
 This is a natural response to an adult who has played a large role in the development of your little one’s family.

 What’s the same